 Remote Desktop Controllers are lifesavers.
-These simple softwares help you guide someone online remotely and securely.
-But, are they safe?
-Accessing someone’s privileges remotely can often expose their computer to attacks if not improperly configured.
+These simple software help you guide someone online remotely and securely.
+But are they safe?
+Accessing someone’s privileges remotely can expose their computer to attacks if not improperly configured.
 Popular service in this space – TeamViewer faces the same issue.
-The reputed software is found to be hard for beginners while setting up initial configurations, leaving them open for any undesirable RDP attacks.
+The reputed software is hard for beginners while setting up initial configurations, leaving them open for undesirable RDP attacks.

 Aside from configurations, TeamViewer isn’t fully free.
-The free version of the software has adequate tools, but it constantly forces users to upgrade to a premium version for amazing everyone’s experience.
+The free version of the software has adequate tools, but it constantly forces users to upgrade to a premium version for an amazing everyone’s experience.
 Falling for this are the companies that can shell hundreds of bucks, but what about individuals?
-So we found several TeamViewer alternatives that are more-or-less as TeamViewer, but easier and effective.
-Check out:
+We found several TeamViewer alternatives that are more or less like TeamViewer but easier and effective.

-Here we sort out the list of best remote desktop softwares that you can use as Teamviewer alternatives.
-These are easy to use and available free to download on Windows, macOS, and Linux.
+Here we sort out the list of best remote desktop software that you can use as Teamviewer alternatives.
+These are easy to use and free to download on Windows, macOS, and Linux.
 Just go through the list and choose according to your needs.

 Supremo is a plug&play and all-in-one solution for remote desktop access and remote assistance.
 It is available for Windows, macOS, Linux, Android e iOS and is the most cost-effective alternative to Teamviewer if you need to control remote PCs.

 This software can be installed as a service for unattended access and is FREE for personal use.
-For companies, freelancers or commercial purposes, in general, it requires buying a license that is very affordable.
+For companies, freelancers, or commercial purposes, in general, it requires buying a very affordable license.
 A 21-days free trial is available for every user without registration or subscription to the website.
-For business users, Supremo allows customization of the interface to display your company’s logo. awareness.
+Supremo allows customization of the interface to display your company’s logo for business users.
+Awareness.